 Take an in-depth look at resumes before the interview starts.

 Knowing a candidate's resume inside and out will help you ask better questions and have a deeper conversation.

 Look at the jobs the candidates have had and find out if they match the job criteria.
 You can also search social media for a candidate's profile.
 This is a two-way street since most candidates check out their potential employer on job sites, like Glassdoor.

 When checking social media, have a look at things like what your candidate does in their spare time and their interests.

-Another tip for interviewers is to remember that they also need to encourage the candidate to accept the job offer.
+Another interviewing tip for employers is to remember that they also need to encourage the candidate to accept the job offer.

 Candidates will be deciding whether they want to work with your company.
-Therefore, you need to have persuasive selling points to get your candidate of choice to opt for your company.
+Therefore, you need to have persuasive selling points to get your ideal candidate to opt for your company.

 This pitch can include information about perks, benefits and how the workplace culture encourages flexible working.

 It's important to give your candidates enough notice when scheduling interviews.